Viterra Lameroo, Artist: Smug Photograph by ASAT

 - Artist Heesco Khosnaran has painted six: Weethalle, Grenfell, Karoonda, Gunnedah and Murrumburrah-Harden twice

-- Artist duo The Zookeeper & Drapl have painted four: Thallon, Sea Lake, Three Moon & Biloela
+- Artist duo The Zookeeper & Drapl have painted three: Thallon, Sea Lake and Three Moon

 - Artist Guido van Helten has painted three: Brim, Coonalpyn and Portland